Isaac Herbert Kempner: Early years

-Business ventures
+Career

+As a teenager, Kempner apprenticed for his father, Harris Kempner in the cotton factoring business.
+Harris Kempner not only tutored his eldest son in the business of cotton markets, but also in business ethics.
+In 1895, the Galveston Cotton Exchange appointed Kempner to serve as its director.
+The same year, Kempner served on Galveston's Deep Water Committee, which functioned as a rate-setter for the Galveston Wharf Company.

+Following the death of Harris Kempner, Isaac took control of the business named for his father, H. Kempner.
+It remained a family-owned cotton business, but adapted to seek opportities in banking and finance.
+Kempner's you younger brothers assumed some of the executive positions of these various businesses.

 In 1905, Kempner and fellow Galveston businessman William Lewis Moody Jr., established the American National Insurance Company; However, by 1908, Kempner had sold his shares in the insurance company and with his family members, and a partner, William T. Eldridge, purchased a sugar plantation and mill in the area that would become the company town of Sugar Land.
 Over the following years, they acquired additional assets and controlled the majority of the sugar industry in Texas.
 These holdings were incorporated into the Imperial Sugar Company in 1924.
 After Eldridge died, Kempner and his siblings acquired his partner's interest in the business.
 In addition to his sugar and cotton holdings, Kempner was also involved in real estate and insurance businesses and, along with his siblings, held ownership in the United States National Bank in Galveston.

 Kempner also contributed construction funds for the original 3.3 mile Galveston Seawall (which is currently 10 miles as of 2017).

-Civic contributions
+Political life

 Kempner held various positions on the Galveston Cotton Exchange for the majority of his life.
 He was Galveston's finance commissioner from 1901 to 1915 and its mayor from 1917 to 1919.
 He is cited as one of the original proponents of the commission form of government.

-Legacy
+As finance commissioner, Kempner's financing scheme for the construction of the Galveston Seawall followed the Great Storm of 1900.

+Personal life

+After the death of his father, Kempner assumed the role of family patriarch and instituted a similar pattern to dispensing resources to the family as his father had done.
+This included conservative gender roles for his childen.
+Just as Kempner and his brothers were the only beneficiaries of religious and secular education, Kempner repeated this pattern with his younger siblings and children.

+In December 1902, Kempner married Henrietta "Hennie" Blum, who was a Galveston native and a friend from childhood.
+They had five children together, all born between 1903 and 1913: Harris Leon Kempner, Isaac Herbert Kempner Jr., Cecile, Lyda, and Henrietta Leonora.